-And there’s tons more to check out this fall!
-Check out a few of their event highlights:
+And there’s tons more to check out this winter!
+Check out a few of the LEGOLAND event highlights:

 Little Playtimes (Tuesdays): Little LEGO lovers can enjoy big fun at Little Playtimes on most Tuesdays between 10am and 2pm.
 Enjoy activities including DUPLO Story Time, Farmer’s Workshop, and newly added Animal Bingo.

-LEGO® Ninjago City Adventure (NOW OPEN): Pick up your swords and don your headband if you haven’t yet checked out LEGOLAND® Discovery Center Westchester’s newest attraction?
+LEGO® Ninjago City Adventure (NOW OPEN): Don’t let that winter weather get you (or your kids) down!
+Our awesome indoor attraction will enable your energetic littles ones to let off some steam for hours.
+Pick up your swords and don your headband if you haven’t yet checked out LEGOLAND® Discovery Center Westchester’s newest attraction?
 LEGO® Ninjago City Adventure, a 2,300-square-foot interactive play area (larger than four average-sized NYC apartments!), immerses guests into the world of the popular LEGO® Ninjago building sets.
-Put your Ninja skills to the test — balance, agility, strength and endurance — on your quest to save Ninago City and become a Spinjitzu Master

 Get there: LEGOLAND Discovery Center Westchester